nicolasventer/Run-Zombie-Homerun/README.md

 --

-This git contains some descriptive documents of the smartphone version and an old Windows version.
+This git contains some descriptive documents and a Windows version.